VOL. XCIV, NO. 247

 Frequently Asked Questions

-Which workflows do Stocknear and The Wall Street Journal (WSJ) both support?
+How much do Stocknear and The Wall Street Journal (WSJ) cost?

-Do Stocknear and The Wall Street Journal (WSJ) require subscriptions?
+Can I use Stocknear or The Wall Street Journal (WSJ) on my phone?

-Stocknear differentiates itself with Ticker pages with tabs for Financials, Statistics, Business Metrics, Forecasts, Dark Pool, Options, Insider, Dividends, and History., Real-time options flow feed and unusual activity; options chains available (OPRA-sourced)., and Dark pool & off-exchange trade tape (15‑minute delay)., whereas The Wall Street Journal (WSJ) stands out for Comprehensive business and markets reporting, plus a Market Data Center spanning indexes, stocks, bonds, commodities, currencies, and mutual funds., Built-in calendars, including a downloadable U.S. economic calendar and an earnings calendar within Market Data., and Market lists and stats such as 52-week highs/lows, analyst upgrades/downgrades, and dividend pages..
+Choose Stocknear if you need Ticker pages with tabs for Financials, Statistics, Business Metrics, Forecasts, Dark Pool, Options, Insider, Dividends, and History., and Real-time options flow feed and unusual activity; options chains available (OPRA-sourced)..
+Go with The Wall Street Journal (WSJ) if Comprehensive business and markets reporting, plus a Market Data Center spanning indexes, stocks, bonds, commodities, currencies, and mutual funds., and Built-in calendars, including a downloadable U.S. economic calendar and an earnings calendar within Market Data. better fits how you invest.

 Curation & Accuracy